Manitobans could lose access to nature under a proposal to run provincial parks like a business and to shed unprofitable ‘assets.’

 The government’s proposal acknowledges that Manitoba’s aging park infrastructure is not meeting the needs of visitors.

 Trails are poorly marked and overgrown.
 Toilets can be hard to find and rather grim.
 Nearly every campsite within a three hour drive of Winnipeg was booked on summer weekends in 2020.
-Demand was so high this year most sites were booked within hours this season.
+Demand remains high.

 We welcome the government’s October 2020 $16.6 million investment in park infrastructure projects which includes new play structures, new beach mobility mats to provide accessible access to the water, road improvements and water treatment upgrades.